meHealthX/mhx-specs/meps/mep-0-overview.md

 doctor's offices, whereas digital health data is either stored on the patients' phones/devices, or on the platform providing the service (digital health SMEs for instance).
 Each of these data have their own specific ownership models and mhx needs to handle them accordingly.
+[MEP 1](mep-1-data-emr.md) and [MEP 2](mep-2-data-dh.md) explain the two data types in more detail.

 ## Roles
 Not all players have the same permissions on the system, and they interact